pratham-sachdeva/pratham-sachdeva/README.md

 ## Welcome to My GitHub Profile!

-👋 Hi, I’m Pratham Sachdeva.
+👋 Hi, I’m Pratham Sachdeva, here to share my learning journey.

 📊 Data Analyst with a passion for exploring datasets and finding hidden patterns.